Murkowski's nod gives Barrett extra boost for Supreme Court

-WASHINGTON (AP) — Supreme Court nominee Amy Coney Barrett won crucial backing Saturday when one of the last Republican holdouts announced her support for President Donald Trump's pick ahead of a confirmation vote expected Monday.
+WASHINGTON (AP) — Supreme Court nominee Amy Coney Barrett won crucial backing when one of the last Republican holdouts against filling the seat during an election season announced support for President Donald Trump's pick ahead of a confirmation vote expected Monday.

-Sen. Lisa Murkowski, R-Alaska, said during Saturday’s session that while she opposed her party’s decision to push ahead with the nomination process so close to the Nov.
-3 presidential election, she supported the federal judge who is on track to lock in a conservative court majority for years to come.
+Sen. Lisa Murkowski, R-Alaska, declared her support Saturday during a rare weekend Senate session as Republicans race to confirm Barrett before Election Day.
+Senators are set Sunday to push ahead, despite Democratic objections that the winner of the White House on Nov.
+3 should make the choice to fill the seat of the late Justice Ruth Bader Ginsburg.

-Barrett already appeared to have enough votes for confirmation from Senate Republicans who hold the majority in the chamber and are racing to install her on the high court before Election Day.
+Barrett's nomination already appeared to have enough votes for confirmation from Senate Republicans who hold the majority in the chamber.
 But Murkowski's nod gives her a boost of support.
-Only one Republican, Sen. Susan Collins of Maine, is now expected to oppose the conservative judge.
+Only one Republican, Sen. Susan Collins of Maine, is now expected to vote against the conservative judge.

 “While I oppose the process that has led us to this point, I do not hold it against her,” Murkowski said.